rpede/MobileProgramming24/_advanced_state/password_manager.md

   ));
 ```

-The provider allows widgets throughout the app to access `VaultCubit` and the
+The provider allows widgets throughout the app to access `VaultCubit` and its
 state.

 ## MyApp